GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 ## North star

-The north star goal motivating RenderingNG is that the browser engine implementation, and the richness of its rendering APIs, should not be a limiting factor of the UX of your web apps.
+The north star goal motivating RenderingNG is that the browser engine implementation, and the richness of its rendering APIs, should not be a limiting factor of  UX on the web.

 You should not need to worry about browser bugs making features unreliable, or breaking your site's rendering.

-There should be no mysterious performance cliffs, with the browser slowing down your web app.
+There should be no mysterious performance cliffs.

-You should not need to work around missing built-in features that would make UX development easy.
+You should not need to work around missing built-in features.

 It should Just Work.